How to get informed before the elections

 If you miss a candidate at your door, you can always contact them by email or by giving them a call.
 Email addresses and contact numbers are usually available on the candidates social media pages, on their leaflets or their websites.

 You can listen to podcasts anywhere, on your morning commute, cooking dinner, even as background noise while studying.
-Here are a few podcasts to get you ready for the upcoming elections and referendum: The Floating Voter, Their Irish Passport and Inside Politics.
+Here are a few podcasts to get you ready for the upcoming election: The Floating Voter, Their Irish Passport and Inside Politics.

 Decide who represents your views

 Vote for what you believe in, not what your family or friends believe in.
 We all have a cause or something we’re passionate about.
 Find the candidate who will represent that cause.
 On election day everyone’s vote is equal and anonymous.
 Your vote is private to you and you will never have to answer to on what or who you voted for.
-Just remember for the European and local elections, who ever we elect will be representing you for five years and an election can be won by one single vote.
+Just remember, whoever we elect will be representing you years to come and an election can be won by one single vote.
 If you don’t vote for your own interests, who will?
-Think before you tick on May 24th.